min2ha/ukwa-site/content/target/65766/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 16th May 2018: European Union (Withdrawal) Bill

 The Lords debate the European Union (Withdrawal) Bill on its third reading.
 In this debate, Peers voted by a majority of 50 to say the government should set up a body to maintain EU environmental standards.